Pages

 not NZ residents or citizens must have FIDE ID from their home country.

-Be aware that the time control of the Summer, Spring, and Autumn events
+Be aware that the time control of the Summer, Autumn, and Spring events

 |